 Continuation of 101.
 Outlines the rise of the great powers, the several revolutions of modern history, the Napoleonic period, and the major political phenomena of the nineteenth and the twentieth centuries.
 (Juniors and Seniors will be required to do additional work to receive full credit.)

 203. English History

 The development of Britain from Roman times, through the Anglo-Saxon period, Norman England, the Middle Ages, with emphasis on the Tudor and Stuart eras.
-Not offered in 1963-'64.

 204. Great Britain Since 1714